 You can use kefir cheese in place of recipes that call for cream cheese and sour cream, and it will have probiotics too!
 We have lots of recipes on my site that call for kefir cheese, and it's simple and easy to make.
 Check out 43 ways to use your kefir cheese.

 The longer you strain your kefir, the denser the cheese will be.
 Depending on the recipe, you may want to let it strain longer to achieve a thicker curd.
 I make this at least once a week and use it often.
 Make the switch and swap kefir cheese for sour cream, your body will thank you!

-Storage note: Store kefir cheese in a covered container in the refrigerator.
+Storage note: Store kefir cheese with a cloth cover and placed it in a container in the refrigerator.
 It can last for several weeks but will continue to ferment slowly in the fridge.
 You might get a little more whey leaking out and it will turn more tart tasting.
-It tastes best if eaten within a couple weeks of making it.
+It tastes best if eaten within a couple of weeks of making it.